thely/performable-maps/README.md

 Prereqs: Soundflower, Max 7, Chrome, Python 2.7.x

 1. In Audio/MIDI Setup, set Soundflower as your default audio output.
 2. In Max, go to `Options > Audio Status`.
-Set Soundflower as your Input Device, and your interface (or Built-In Output) as your Output Device.
+Set your Input Device to Soundflower, and your Output Device to your interface (or Built-In Output if you don't have one).
 3. Open Terminal and run the server with `python py/pythonServer.py`.
 4. In Chrome, go to `localhost:8080`.
 Press "Poll for Clicks" once the page loads.
 5. In Max, enter an origin and a destination, and select a voice.
 Since running this setup through Chrome allows you to use the Google voices, I'd recommend testing this with Google US English.
 I usually test with the typical Google Maps API origin/destination (San Fransisco, CA to Oakland, CA).